chrisgrieser/shimmering-focus/README.md

 - Breadcrumbs: Refresh the index via Command Palette
 - Quick Explorer: Re-enable the title bar with the Style Settings Plugin for the breadcrumbs
 - Ozan's Image in Editor: Image Sizes are affected by the Image Settings & the Max View Feature.
+- Starred (Core Plugin): To be able to star searches, re-enable the Starred pane buttons with the Style Settings Plugins

 ## Installation
 You can find *Shimmering Focus* in Obsidian's community themes browser under `Obsidian Settings ➞ Appearance ➞ Themes ➞ Manage`.